Health and Medical

 – Clínica Infanta Luisa (San Jacinto 87)

 All these hospitals have 24 hour walk in clinics where you can go for healthcare.
-You should carry your Adeslas card on you at all times.
+You should carry your Helvetia card on you at all times.

 DO NOT go to the public hospitals as they are not covered under your health plan.
 You will be billed for treatment there.
 Only use the public hospitals if there is NO OTHER OPTION.